The Top 4 Pumps Found in the Chemical Industry

 Positive displacement pumps come in two types:

-• Rotary pumps: Rotary pumps, on the other hand, use a rotating mechanism to move the fluid.
-They are commonly used for low to medium flow rates and are ideal for transferring viscous fluids.
-These types of rotary pumps include gear pumps, screw pumps, and rotary vane pumps.
+Rotary pumps: Rotary pumps, on the other hand, use a standard rotating impeller to move the fluid.
+They are commonly used as transfer pumps for low to medium flow rates and are ideal for transferring viscous fluids.
+These types of rotary pumps include a variety available for purchase from Eddy Pump (now in stock) including a gear pump, screw pump, and rotary vane pump.

 • For metering and dosing

-• Pumping high-viscosity fluids like melted polymer, high-density chemicals,
+• To pump high-viscosity & abrasive fluids like melted polymer

 • Pumping high-pressure and high-temperature fluids